rchampeimont/arduino_remote_drawing/docs/change_wifi_password.md

 Click "upload".
 The remote drawer should restart and then work properly.

-You can then upload the USB cable from the remote drawer and connect it back to the power supply.
+You can then disconnect the USB cable from the remote drawer and connect back the power supply.